respondcreate/django-versatileimagefield/README.md

     * `width`: An integer representing the width specified by the user in the size key.
     * `height`: An integer representing the height specified by the user in the size key.

-For an example, let's take a look at the Sizer that powers the `thumbnail` sizer (`versatileimagefield.versatileimagefield.ThumbnailImage`):
+For an example, let's take a look at the `thumbnail` Sizer (`versatileimagefield.versatileimagefield.ThumbnailImage`):

 ```python
 import StringIO